atbcb/ICTTestingBaseline/docs/11Forms.md

 # 11. Forms
-## Rationale
-### Test Rationale
-Labels, instructions, directions and cues (including error messages) necessary to complete a form must be programmatically associated with their respective input control in order to provide equivalent information to AT users, especially in cases where a given form component may be the subject of instructions that are not positioned next to the component.

-Error suggestions should be provided in an accessible manner where they would not jeopardize the security or content of the page.

-For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, ensure that submissions are reversible, checked for input errors and correctable, and/or presented for review and confirmation before completing the submission.

-Read-only (e.g. pre-filled) form fields are considered interactive, in that they need to receive keyboard focus and must be labeled.

-### Test Method Rationale

 ## Accessibility Requirements
-* WCAG2 1.3.1 Info and Relationships: Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+* [WCAG2 1.3.1 Info and Relationships](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-programmatic.html): Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
 * WCAG2 3.3.1 Error Identification: If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
-* WCAG2 3.3.2 Labels or Instructions: Labels or instructions are provided when content requires user input.
+* [WCAG2 3.3.2 Labels or Instructions](https://www.w3.org/TR/UNDERSTANDING-WCAG20/minimize-error-cues.html): Labels or instructions are provided when content requires user input.
 * WCAG2 3.3.3 Error Suggestion: If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.
 * WCAG2 3.3.4 Error Prevention (Legal, Financial, Data): For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true:
    1. Reversible: Submissions are reversible.
    1. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
    1. Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

-## Tests for SC 1.3.1, 3.3.2
+## Test Method Rationale
+Review form instructions for completeness and programmatic association.
+Enter erroneous inputs and review error notifications provided to the user.

+## Limitations, Assumptions, Exceptions
+* Read-only (e.g. pre-filled) form fields cannot be modified but receive keyboard focus and are selectable.
+These must be labeled and programmatically determinable.
+* Disabled input elements do not receive keyboard focus, cannot be modified and cannot be selected.
+These are not included in this test.

-### Selector (Identify Content)
+## Selector (Identify Content)
 1. Find all form input components.
 Examples include buttons, text fields, radio buttons, checkboxes, multi-select lists (combo boxes).
 1. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, error messages, error correction suggestions, etc.

-### Test Instructions
+### Tests for 3.3.2
+1. Check that the labels and instructions for each control in a form are adequate so that users know what input data is expected and errors are minimized.
+##### Test Results for SC 3.3.2
+* If any of the above checks fail, then the content fails these SCs.

+### Tests for 1.3.1
 1. Check that each form field/control is programmatically related to all its relevant instructions and cues (textual and graphical), including groupings, order of completion, special conditions or qualifiers, input formatting, etc. Check that the accessible name and accessible description are adequate.
 Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.

-##### Test Results for SC 3.3.1, 3.3.2
+##### Test Results for SC 1.3.1
 * If any of the above checks fail, then the content fails these SCs.

-#### Tests for SC 3.3.1, 3.3.2
+#### Tests for SC 3.3.1
 ### Selector (Identify Content)
-1. Enter incorrect values in some input fields in order to trigger and display error information.
+1. Enter incorrect values in input fields in order to trigger and display error information.

 ### Test Instructions
 1. If an input error is automatically detected, check that: